 What is COPA in SAP?

-SAP COPA (Controlling-Profitability Analysis) is an application designed to help companies evaluate individual market segments, classified as products, sales areas, customers, orders, and other strategic business units.
-With SAP COPA solutions, business users are enabled to evaluate profit margins across their entire enterprise and gain greater insight into contribution margins by market segments or business units to make better financial accounting decisions.
+SAP COPA (Controlling-Profitability Analysis) is an application designed to help companies evaluate individual market segments, classified as products, sales areas, customers, orders, and other strategic business units, and report profitability more efficiently across the entire organization.

 Types of SAP COPA in S/4HANA Finance